seek-oss/seek.automation.phantom/README.md

 <add key="SEEK.Automation.Phantom.Firewall.Port.Range.To" value="9025"/>
 ```

-The above allows your to enable the rule creation as well as the ability to specify the port range.
+The above allows you to enable the rule creation as well as the ability to specify the port range.

 ## Default Values